Sitetheory/Sitetheory-Docs/Tutorials/Quick-Overview.rst

 Customize Pages
 ---------------

-Every page is a "View" which is assigned to a Content Type, e.g. Article, Profile, etc. To customize the look of all Articles, just add a file called `/Sitetheory/ArticleBundle/Resources/views/Article.html.twig`.
-To customize one specific Article, get the unique view ID of that article (from the admin url ?id=xxxx, or in the dev toolbar) and add a file called `/Sitetheory/ArticleBundle/Resources/views/Article[ID].html.twig` where "[ID]" is the view ID.
+Every page is a "Content" which is assigned to a Content Type, e.g. Article, Profile, etc. To customize the look of all Articles, just add a file called `/Sitetheory/ArticleBundle/Resources/views/Article.html.twig`.
+To customize one specific Article, get the unique content ID of that article (from the admin url ?id=xxxx, or in the dev toolbar) and add a file called `/Sitetheory/ArticleBundle/Resources/views/Article[ID].html.twig` where "[ID]" is the content ID.